 The following is a list of all the expected and unexpected fees we incurred during the home buying process and the exact amounts we paid for each.

-While the exact numbers are based on our experience buying in Belleville, ON, you can use the spreadsheet template available to download at the bottom of the page to keep track of your own estimates, quotes and local fees and the calculations will work no matter where you are in Canada.
+While the exact numbers are based on our experience buying in Belleville, ON, you can download and use the spreadsheet template below to keep track of your own estimates, quotes and local fees and the calculations will work no matter where you are in Canada.

 |CMHC Mortgage Loan Insurance||0%||CMHC Mortgage Loan Insurance Table|

 |Downpayment amount||$74,000.00||Including $1,000 paid as deposit|

 |Provincial Land Transfer Tax||$4,025.00||Land Transfer Tax Calculator|

 |Municipal Land Transfer Tax||$0||eg. Toronto|